Sam847-tech/Agarwal-Collection/README.md

-# Agarwal-Collection
+# Agarwal Collection E-Commerce App

-This is a mobile app of my business
+This is the initial structure of the Agarwal Collection E-Commerce application built with React.